AlbinoDrought/creamy-videos/README.md

 - `CREAMY_READ_ONLY`: if `true`, set the API to read-only mode and disable non-read-only routes

+- `CREAMY_XSRF_KEY_B64`: Base64-encoded key to use for generating XSRF tokens.
+If empty, a random one will be generated.
+It is recommended to set this value.

 (all following commands require the same env configuration)

 ### Migrating data from JSON to Postgres